-- 4.6 In additional information submitted the agent also states: "the dimensions from the ridge to the DPC on each of the as built properties is broadly the same as the approved elevation drawings for each plot.
+4.6 In additional information submitted the agent also states: "the dimensions from the ridge to the DPC on each of the as built properties is broadly the same as the approved elevation drawings for each plot.
 That said, there is some minor variation, but it is inconsequential.
-Plots 1 & 2 are 116mm (4.5 inches) taller, so the height of one brick and Plot 3 is 3.0mm lower than was approved, so de minimis in planning terms." - 4.7 It should also be noted that in addition, through consultation on this application, a resident has highlighted a further inconsistency with the approved drawings in relation to the gap between no. 7 Marlowe Way and Plot 1 of the development.
-This relates to approved drawing 6817/1105 Revision A, which was a drawing submitted showing the proposed layout of the development, including spaces between neighbouring dwellings. - 4.8 In response to this issue the agent states "This drawing was based on a digital Ordinance Survey map (OS map), purchased from a licensed seller of Ordinance Survey data.
+Plots 1 & 2 are 116mm (4.5 inches) taller, so the height of one brick and Plot 3 is 3.0mm lower than was approved, so de minimis in planning terms."

+- 4.7 It should also be noted that in addition, through consultation on this application, a resident has highlighted a further inconsistency with the approved drawings in relation to the gap separating no. 7 Marlowe Way and Plot 1 of the development.
+This relates to approved drawing 6817/1105 Revision A, which was a drawing submitted showing the proposed layout of the development, including the siting of the new and existing dwellings and spaces between the new and existing neighbouring dwellings. - 4.8 In response to this issue the agent states "This drawing was based on a digital Ordinance Survey map (OS map), purchased from a licensed seller of Ordinance Survey data.
 Since raising this concern, the applicants have looked into the point made by the resident and have discovered that the Ordinance Survey information is inaccurate, this is not unusual, as Officers will know; the OS map data is not a topographical survey.
 The resident is correct to point out that the gap between properties shown on drawing 6817/1105 Revision A, was 4.888m.
 The actual as built gap recently measured is actually 4.382m.
 It has been discovered that no. 7 is not shown on the OS Map in its correct position, it is in fact 506mm closer to the common boundary than is shown on the OS Map.
-This accounts for the discrepancy identified by the resident, however, what is important, is that Plot 1, is positioned no closer to the common boundary with no. 7, than was approved and that the gap remains consistent with the spaces between dwellings in the location." - 4.9 A Daylight/Sunlight report has also been submitted.
+This accounts for the discrepancy identified by the resident, however, what is important, is that Plot 1, is positioned no closer to the common boundary with no. 7, than was approved and that the gap remains consistent with the spaces between dwellings in the location." - 4.9 A Daylight/Sunlight report has also been submitted. - 4.10 It should also be noted that drawings have been submitted to show the revised heights of the single storey, flat roofed rear kitchens as built.